Recognising the Early Signs of Dementia: What to Watch Out For

 Certain risk factors heighten the likelihood of developing dementia.

-These include age, genetics, lifestyle choices such as smoking and excessive alcohol consumption, high blood or cholesterol levels and conditions like diabetes or heart disease.
+These include age, genetics, lifestyle choices such as smoking and excessive alcohol consumption, high blood pressure or cholesterol levels and conditions like diabetes or heart disease.

 Dementia prevention strategies are fundamentally about leading a healthy lifestyle, which involves maintaining physical activity and following a balanced diet rich in fruits and vegetables while limiting sugar and saturated fat intake.